 Total Non-leakage Probability

-For large reactors, we can rewrite this equation without a substantial loss of accuracy simply by replacing the diffusion length Ld and the fermi age τ by the migration length M in the one group equation.
-The term B4 is very small for large reactors and therefore it can be neglected.
+We can rewrite this equation without a substantial loss of accuracy for large reactors simply by replacing the diffusion length Ld and the fermi age τ with the migration length M in the one group equation.
+The term B4 is very small for large reactors, and therefore it can be neglected.
 We may then write.

-where M is the migration area (m2).
-The migration length is defined as the square root of the migration area.
-As can be seen the total non-leakage probability of large reactors is primarily a function of migration area.
+where M is the migration area (m2), the migration length is defined as the square root of the migration area.
+As can be seen, the total non-leakage probability of large reactors is primarily a function of the migration area.

 Neutron Reflectors – Leakage Reduction

-Except research reactors, practically all power reactor cores are designed to minimize the neutron leakage.
-In order to minimize the leakage, neutron reflectors surround reactor cores.
+Except for research reactors, practically all power reactor cores are designed to minimize neutron leakage.
+Neutron reflectors surround reactor cores to minimize leakage.
 The neutron reflector scatters back (or reflects) into the core many neutrons that would otherwise escape.
 By reducing neutron leakage, the reflector increases keff and reduces the amount of fuel necessary to maintain the reactor critical for a long period.
-In LWRs the neutron reflector is installed for following purposes:
+In LWRs, the neutron reflector is installed for the following purposes:

 - The neutron flux distribution is “flattened”, i.e., the ratio of the average flux to the maximum flux is increased.
 Therefore reflectors reduce the non-uniformity of the power distribution.